 When I re-created it at home I used a Corona just because that’s what I had at the time in my refrigerator.
 I tasted amazing, even better than at the restaurant that day, so I’m going to stick with that in the recipe.

-The Beery Bloody Mary is pretty easy to make, you can make up a whole pitcher if you’re having company (or not) and then just add the beer to each glass at the end.
-If you’re really strapped for time, you can use a prepared bloody mary mix like “Zing Zang” and just doctor it up by adding some extra spice, lemon juice, hot sauce, and of course, the beer.
+The Beer Bloody Mary is very easy to make, you can make up a whole pitcher if you’re having company (or not) and then just add the beer to each glass at the end.
+If you’re really strapped for time, you can use a prepared Bloody Mary mix like “Zing Zang” and just doctor it up by adding some extra spice, lemon juice, hot sauce, and of course, the beer.

 Looking For Beer Cocktails?Print

-A fun twist on the classic Bloody Mary!
-This cocktail is made with beer instead of vodka!
+A fun twist on the classic Bloody Mary cocktail.
+This version is made with beer instead of vodka.
+Perfect for happy hour or brunch!

 - 3/4 cup tomato juice